The "eight 8-ounce glasses of water a day" advice still holds true.

-Water, water everywhere: and still people don't get enough to drink.
-These days, we have so much to choose from – soda, tea, coffee, juices, and sports, vitamin, and energy drinks – you'd think since water was part of all these we'd be covered, right?
+These days, we have so much to choose from to drink – soda, tea, coffee, juices, and sports, vitamin, and energy drinks.
+Even though these drinks contain water, you still may not be getting enough fluids, or being hydrated.

+Hydration = water.
 Dictionary.com defines "hydrate" as "To supply water to (a person, for example) in order to restore or maintain fluid balance: "Cold water is the fastest and safest way to hydrate an ordinary athlete."
-(Jane E. Brody)&1
+(Jane E. Brody)1

 While we may drink a lot of fluids, we still might not be getting all the water we need.
-The Centers for Disease Control says feeling thirsty means you're already mildly dehydrated – that your body is losing fluids faster than it's taking them in.
-So it makes sense to "keep the tank topped" by drinking enough water so you don't get thirsty in the first place.&2
+The Centers for Disease Control (CDC) says feeling thirsty means you're already mildly dehydrated – that your body is losing fluids faster than it's taking them in.
+So it makes sense to drink enough water so you don't get thirsty in the first place.2

-And then there are the liquids that actually work to dehydrate us.
-Alcoholic beverages or drinks with caffeine make us urinate more often, costing us more than we gain from them.
-So don't count coffee, tea, soda, beer, or other alcoholic drinks into the total amount of liquid you need to stay healthy and hydrated.&3
+And then there are the liquids that actually make us lose fluids, like alcoholic beverages or drinks with caffeine that make us urinate more often.
+So don't count coffee, tea, soda, beer or other alcoholic drinks into the total amount of liquid you need to stay healthy and hydrated.3

 Did you know two-thirds of your body weight is water?
-That means a 120-pound person carries 80 pounds of water.
-You might wonder how we're not cousins to camels!
-But while camels can lose up to 40 percent of their bodies' water weight, for humans such a thing would mean death.&4
+That means a 120-pound person carries 80 pounds of water.4

-The bottom line is everything in the human body depends on water.
-Intestines, liver, heart, blood, brain – without water, none of these would work.
+Everything in the human body depends on water.
+Your liver, heart, blood, brain, stomach – without water, none of these would work.
 Our blood is water-based, as are the cells that are the basic building blocks of everything we are.

-Scientists say the food we eat is good for about 20 percent of the water our bodies need each day.&5 Even though some foods like tomatoes and watermelon have high amounts of water, you'd still have to eat a whole lot – piles of them every day – to equal what you'll get from 8 daily glasses of water.
+Scientists say the food we eat is good for about 20 percent of the water our bodies need each day.5 Even though some foods like tomatoes and watermelon have high amounts of water, you'd still have to eat a whole lot of them every day to get the same amount you’d get from 8 daily glasses of water.

-So how much do I need to drink?
+So how much do you need to drink?

-It can take some getting used to, but drinking more water is a habit worth picking up.
-Start with an 8-ounce glass of water with each meal and an 8-ounce glass between each meal, and congratulations!
-You're already up to 5 glasses a day, more than half of the eight 8-ounce glasses doctors say we need.
+Start with an 8-ounce glass of water with each meal and an 8-ounce glass between each meal, You're already up to 5 glasses a day, more than half of the eight 8-ounce glasses doctors say we need.

-Exercise – Drink bottled water, water flavored with lemon or lime juice, or tap water before, during, and after exercise.
-One way to remember might be to think "2 + 2," which means to start adding to your body's water supply by drinking at least two cups of water two hours before you plan to play, work out, or just be in hot weather.
+Exercise – When you exercise, be sure to drink plenty of water before, during, and after exercise.
+One way to remember might be to think "2 + 2," which means to start adding to your body's water supply by drinking at least two cups of water two hours before you plan to play, work out or just be in hot weather.

-Fruit and other cool snacks are another way to keep your body a little cooler.
-Peaches, oranges, watermelon, and grapes help fill your stomach and top up your water level.&8
+Fruit and other snacks are another way to keep your body a little cooler.
+Peaches, oranges, watermelon, and grapes help fill your stomach and top up your water level.8

 Finally, don't forget that sometimes – like when you're swimming – you may not notice you're sweating.
 But you are, and you can still get dehydrated, so play it safe.
 Drink up!

-Sickness – Your body needs extra water to flush out toxins and other impurities in your system.
-More than ever, water is vital for this.
-The old saying says "Feed a cold and starve a fever;" we'd like to add "Flood a cold and drown a fever" to that.
-Your cells need all the help they can get to fight infection, and dehydrated cells aren't up to the job.
-Even, and especially, if someone is throwing up, he or she needs to drink water in small sips every 10 minutes.&9
+Sickness – Your body needs extra water to flush out poisons in your system.
+More than ever, water is key for this.
+Your cells need all the help they can get to fight infection and dehydrated cells can’t do what they need to do.
+If someone is throwing up, he or she needs to drink water in small sips every 10 minutes.9

 Breast-feeding, pregnancy, or long-term illness – All these mean big changes for our bodies; changes that can be very stressful.
-So don't deny your health the support it needs.
 Talk to your doctor, because dehydration is one of the worst things that can happen to a system that's already working really hard.